siddharth-lakhara/rtmp-server/terraform_scripts/README.md

 # RTMP Server Terraform Deployment

-This repository contains Terraform scripts to deploy an RTMP server on DigitalOcean with automated SSL certificate management.
+This repository contains Terraform scripts to deploy a fully functional RTMP server on DigitalOcean.
+Supports live streaming ingest via RTMP (e.g., from OBS), conversion to HLS (and DASH), with custom SSL certificates and a web player.

 ## Prerequisites